Water Supply Pipe Replacement Cost

 The excavation method used also influences the cost of pipe replacement:

 - Traditional Excavation: Involves digging a trench along the pipe’s route.
-This method can be labour-intensive and disruptive but may be necessary for certain installations.
+This method can be labour-intensive and disruptive, but may be necessary for certain installations.

-- Trenchless (Mole Ploughing or Directional Drilling): A more modern and less invasive method that minimizes surface disruption.
+- Trenchless (Mole Ploughing or Directional Drilling): A more modern and less invasive method that minimises surface disruption.
 It’s often faster and can reduce labour costs, but the technology and expertise required can increase the price.

 Choosing the right excavation method depends on your property layout, budget, and the extent of work needed.